 Your credit score is calculated by credit scoring companies based on information from your credit report.
 Each credit scoring company has a different way of calculating your credit score.
 Some credit scores are used by lenders for more general purposes, while others are for more specific purposes, like mortgages.

-Smart Money -> What is a FICO Credit Score?
+Learn More -> What is a FICO Credit Score?

 Credit reports are created by three credit bureaus: Equifax, Experian, and TransUnion.
 These companies get consumer information from lenders based on your payment history.
 You can request your credit score annually for free, and some banks and lenders provide free monitoring services.
 It is a smart money move to patrol your credit score.

-Smart Money -> What is a VantageScore?
+Get Smart -> What is a VantageScore?

 2. Make On-Time Payments